cuga-rajal/supercar_plus/README.md

     4) Racecar features and animation controllers were moved to separate scripts
     5) There is ~25% less code in the core script, and uses much less CPU time

+If you are upgrading a vehicle from version 1.x, please see the separate document "Upgrading from a 1.x version of Supercar Plus".

 -----